sancarn/OverlandFlow/README.md

 * There is an infinite volume of water spilling from the source
 * 100% of the flow results in surface runoff, i.e. 0% of volume goes to depression storage.
+* Water has no inertia (or very low velocity).
+You can construct scenarios where momentum/inertia should carry water over a low point (e.g. syphons).
+This algorithm will not show good results in these cases unless the terrain provides no other alternative.

 This algorithm only provides an indication of which areas can flood.